coderitual/web-vitals-toolkit/README.md

 ## Intro

 This CLI was created to find impact on core web vitals by js loaded from different domains.
-It dynamically finds all javascript files on website, group them by domain and sort by loading order.After that, it runs lighthouse multiple times for one selected url progressively blocking subsequent domain from being loaded and calculates score for each core web vital metric.
+It dynamically finds all javascript files on website, group them by domain and sort by loading order.
+Next it runs the lighthouse repeatedly for one selected url incrementally blocking subsequent domains from loading and calculates the result for each key web metric.
 ## Usage

 - progressive - removing js scripts one by one from website starting from the lastly loaded one.
 This way we can see the impact of each script without skewing data caused by accidentally removing script’s initiator first.